DASS 21: Depression Anxiety & Stress Scale + Free Online Test

 I just couldn't seem to get going

 There are various anxiety disorders, including phobias, panic disorder, post-traumatic stress disorder, obsessive compulsive disorder, social anxiety, and generalized anxiety disorder.
 These can take time to distinguish and have various different symptoms (subscales) related to them.
-This is a good example for why tests like DASS don’t provide a diagnosis, since the actual distinction between specific disorders generally take the care of a professional to properly diagnose.
+This is a good example of why tests like DASS don’t provide a diagnosis, since the actual distinction between specific disorders generally take the care of a professional to properly diagnose.

 Autonomic Arousal Subscale